llbit/llbit.github.io/_posts/2023-09-17-declaration-chains.markdown

 can be done with the declaration chain.

 In my case the AST nodes are objects of `struct AstNode`.
-This contains declaration chains as intrusive lists with a pointer pointing to the previous
+This contains declaration chains as [intrusive singly linked lists](intrusive lists) with a pointer pointing to the previous declaration:
-declaration:

 {% highlight c %}
 struct AstNode {